catamphetamine/anychan/README.md

 To create a build from the sources, follow the instructions in the [Development](#development) section above, but, at the last step, instead of running `yarn run dev`, run `yarn run build`.

+The contents of the "build" will be output to the `build` directory:

+* `index.html` — The main HTML file.
+Configuration could be edited there.
+* `announcement.json` — Allows showing an announcement banner.
+See configuration docs for more info on the contents of that file.
+* `readme.txt` — A short description.
-The contents of the "build" will be output to the `build` directory: `index.html` and a bunch of `.js`/`.css`/`.map`/image files with random generated names (and also about a 100 of code syntax highlighter language plugins that are only loaded on demand at runtime when highlighting a given language in` "code"` blocks).
+* `assets` folder — Contains a bunch of `.js`/`.css`/`.map`/image files with random generated names (and also about a 100 of code syntax highlighter language plugins that are only loaded on demand at runtime when highlighting a given language in` "code"` blocks).

-To pack the `build` directory contents into a `*.zip` archive, run `npm run build:pack`.
+To create a `*.zip` archive of a build, run `yarn run build:pack` command.

 ## Test